 I have really loved using QR codes lately.
 They allow students to get instant feedback on their math practice.
 Plus, kids LOVE to scan things.
 I mean really love it.
 It makes math practice feel like a fun game and they get so excited to see their correct answers on the screen.
 Making math fun!?
 You can’t beat that.

-I printed the task cards in color, cut them apart and laminated them for durability and reuse.
-Then I grabbed dry erase markers for kids to write their solutions in the empty boxes on the task cards.
+I printed the skip counting task cards in color, cut them apart and laminated them for durability and reuse.
+Then, I grabbed dry erase markers for kids to write their solutions in the empty boxes on the task cards.
 Easy peasy!

 To play the activity, kids grabbed one card at a time and looked at the series of boxes in the middle.
 They read the number shown and then, starting at that number, skip counted up and down to fill in the blanks with their dry erase markers.

 Then, they scanned the QR code at the bottom of the card to check their answers and fix any mistakes.